docwire/docwire/README.md

     - Other unstructured text formats: MD, LOG files
     - DICOM (DCM) as an additional commercial plugin
 - Equipped with multiple exporters:
-    - Plain text
+    - Plain text: Easily extract and export text content.
-    - HTML
+    - HTML: Export content in HTML format for web use.
-    - CSV
+    - CSV: Export data to Comma-Separated Values format.
-    - XLSX and more are coming
+    - XLSX and more are coming: Additional export formats for diverse use cases.
+- HTTP::Post transformer: Facilitate seamless communication with external HTTP APIs or services, enabling data exchange and integration with external systems.
+- Initial integration with OpenAI API, including transformers like:
+    - TranslateTo: Translate text to different languages.
+    - Summarize: Generate summarized content from longer texts.
+    - ExtractEntities: Extract entities and key information from text.
+    - Classify: Perform text classification and categorization.
+    - ExtractKeywords: Identify and extract keywords from text.
+    - DetectSentiment: Analyze and detect sentiment in text.
+    - AnalyzeData: Perform data analysis on text content.
+    - Chat: Conduct chat-based interactions and conversations.
-- Equipped with a high grade, scriptable and trainable OCR that has LSTM neural networks based character recognition
+- Equipped with a high-grade, scriptable, and trainable OCR that has LSTM neural networks-based character recognition
 - Incremental parsing returning data as soon as they are available
-- Cross platform: Linux, Windows, MacOSX (and more is coming)
+- Cross-platform: Linux, Windows, MacOSX, and more to come
-- Can be embeded in your application (SDK)
+- Can be embedded in your application (SDK)
 - Can be integrated with other data mining and data analytics applications
-- Parsing process can be easily designed by connecting objects with pipe | operator into a chain
+- Parsing process can be easily designed by connecting objects with the pipe `|` operator into a chain
-- Parsing chain elements communication based on Boost Signals
+- Parsing chain elements communicate based on Boost Signals
 - Custom parsing chain elements can be added (importers, transformers, exporters)
 - Small binaries, fast native C++ code